ricardoyanez/grazing/README.md

 ```

 The `C05ADF` routine is replaced by the [Numerical Recipes](#numerical-recipes-in-fortran-77) ZBRENT function,

 ```Fortran
 FUNCTION ZBRENT(FUNC,X1,X2,TOL)

 ```

 which uses Brent's method to find the root of function `FUNC` known to lie between `X1` and `X2`.
 The root is refined until its accuracy is `TOL`.

 ### D01AMF

-`D01AMF` calculates an approximation to the integral of a function f(x) over an infinite or semi-infinite interval.
+Calculates an approximation to the integral of a function f(x) over an infinite or semi-infinite interval.

 ```Fortran
 SUBROUTINE D01AMF(F,BOUND,INF,EPSABS,EPSREL,RESULT,ABSERR,W,LW,IW,LIW,IFAIL)